 County expands income levels for seniors, disabled to receive tax discounts

-The senior exemption previously gave 50 percent off property taxes for those 65 and older with an annual income at $15,500 or less.
-The percentage off was on a sliding scale in 5 percent increments up $23,899.99.
+The senior exemption previously gave 50 percent off property taxes for those 65 and older with an annual income at $15,500 or less and then dropped in 5 percent increments.

 The county also expanded the income levels for low-income disabled residents.
 The county started offering that exemption in 2007.
 The maximum exemption was for incomes at $15,500 or below.
 Now it’s up to $19,000 for 50 percent off.
-That exemption then drops 5 percent before the lowest level of 20 percent off at incomes between $23,800 and $24,699.99.
-The exemption was previously capped at $21,199.99.
+That exemption then drops 5 percent before the lowest level of 5 percent off at incomes between $26,500 and 27,399.99.

 Dawn Allen, the county’s director of real property tax services, said most of the towns in the county are also looking to expand the income levels for seniors with their property tax exemptions.